MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 For the hour layer, one level is also equal to one minute, so there are `12 * 60 = 720` levels in a full rotation. `360/720 * 10000 = 5000` degrees.

+Technically, you could also use other kinds of drawables that support the `android:level` attribute (such as a `LevelListDrawable`), as long as you follow the rules above.

 :::